brgtrainings/brgtrainings.github.io/syllabus/website/css-concepts/index.md

 title: CSS Basics
 date: 12th Nov, 2020 1:00:00
 type: section
-description: Section One - CSS Basics
+description: CSS Concepts
-permalink: /website/section-two/
+permalink: /website/css-concepts/
 disable_toc: true
 ---

-# Welcome to CSS Basics
+# Welcome to CSS Concepts

 {% include util/note.html
     note="In this section, we will try to get familiar with CSS basics which helps in styling the web pages."